 Nebula Genomics provides a more accurate result than most common DNA tests you may know.
 For instance, many DNA tests only decode 0.02% of your gene, providing a less accurate result.
 Nebula Genomics, on the other hand, uses Whole Genome Sequencing to decode 100% of your DNA.

 With us, you’re guaranteed an easy delivery of your test kit and an easy sample collection process as well.
 We’ll process your result on time and notify you through email once it’s ready to view online.

 Your privacy is guaranteed with us; hence, you can begin your journey of discovery without risking the confidentiality of your most personal information.

 In addition to receiving your whole genome sequenced for less than $299 with Nebula Genomics, you can access deep ancestry reporting with full Y chromosome and mtDNA sequencing in collaboration with Family Tree DNA (FTDNA).

 Family Tree DNA (FTDNA)

 What is the best Y DNA test?
-FTDNA holds one of the world’s largest Y-DNA databases and well known for being one of the best Y DNA ancestry tests.
+FTDNA holds one of the world’s largest Y-DNA databases and well known for being one of the best ancestry tests.
 This means that FTDNA Y DNA tests give you a greater success of finding more relatives and gaining more information as to where your paternal ancestors migrated using their services.
 Currently, Family Tree DNA Y DNA test offers three test options: